K-12 Standard Response Protocol Toolkit (Texas Edition)

 School Safety and Security Standards Toolkit

 The School Safety and Security Standards Toolkit is comprised of the Texas Unified School Safety and Security Standards, which provide a set of criteria to assist school districts in developing and implementing a comprehensive emergency management program in keeping with laws, mandates, and directives.
 The Standards are mapped to the four phases of emergency management, and were developed collaboratively with local, regional, and state partners.
 The framework of the Standards is based on the National Incident Management System (NIMS), which makes district emergency operations compatible with those of other governmental, private, and volunteer entities.
 This toolkit includes specific information on the four phases of emergency management, the development and maintenance of the Standards, and each Standard mapped to one of the phases of emergency management.

 Training, Drilling, and Exercising Toolkit

 Training, drilling, and exercising are key features of a comprehensive emergency management program and more specifically the establishment of a culture of preparedness.
 Regular training, drilling, and exercising using pre-determined and appropriate protocol will reduce the possibility that students and staff become victims in an emergency and ensure that responses are well executed.
 In addition, training, drilling, and exercising ensure that staff and students know what their responsibilities are during any type of emergency.
-Therefore, all students and staff should be provided and included in the appropriate level of training, drilling, and exercising.
-In an emergency, their knowledge of the general emergency procedures and protocol can reduce confusion, panic, and perhaps serious injury.
 This toolkit details the need for and sources of training as well as provides detailed guidance and job-aids for conducting, tracking, and assessing emergency drills and exercises.